Different Types of Bricks Based on Its Functionality.

-These are special type of bricks which are designed specifically for chemical plants.
+These are special types of bricks that are designed specifically for chemical plants.
 They are used to resist harmful chemicals and make the wall thermally durable.
-They are made up of refractory clay, felspar and a small amount of silica.
+They are made up of refractory clay, felspar, and a small amount of silica.

 2- Engineering Bricks:

-Engineering bricks are denser because they are manufactured under very high temperatures.
+Engineering bricks are denser because they are manufactured at very high temperatures.
 Thus, these bricks are capable of withstanding the heat.
 Engineering bricks are used for better strength, frost resistance, acid resistance, and low porosity.
 They are used for sewers, manholes, basements, and retaining walls.

 3- Silica Bricks:

-As its name suggests, silica bricks contain a high percentage of silica which improves its refractoriness.
-They contain about 95-97% silica and 1-2% of lime as a binding material.
+As its name suggests, silica bricks contain a high percentage of silica, which improves its refractoriness.
+They contain about 95–97% silica and 1–2% lime as a binding material.
 These bricks are used to withstand heat up to about 2000°C. They can be used for chimneys, carbonization chambers, and combustion chambers.

 4- Refractory Bricks:

 It is also known as fire bricks because they can withstand up to 1000°C. It is manufactured using a special type of earth.
-Refractory bricks withstand very high temperature without disturbing their shape, size, and strength.
+Refractory bricks withstand very high temperatures without disturbing their shape, size, and strength.
 Because it has heat withstanding qualities it is used in chimneys and furnaces.

 5- Sand-lime Bricks:

 They are also known as calcium silicate bricks because their main constituents are sand, lime, and fly ash.
 Sand-lime bricks can carry their own weight and thus they are used for ornamental works of the building.

 6- Blue Bricks:

 Blue bricks are made up of clay containing 7-10% of iron oxide.
-These bricks are burnt at 1250°C before delivered to be used.
-Blue bricks are very hard, strong and dense which makes them suitable for heavy construction work such as bridge.
+These bricks are burnt at 1250°C before being delivered to be used.
+Blue bricks are very hard, strong and dense which makes them suitable for heavy construction work such as bridges.

 7- Coloured Bricks: